 Cozy Chicken and Rice Soup

-There’s nothing quite like a bowl of Cozy Chicken and Rice Soup to warm you up from the inside out.
+There’s something timeless and healing about a bowl of Cozy Chicken and Rice Soup — a dish that wraps you in warmth from the very first spoonful.

 Key Ingredients